Rayan Raveloson: Young Boys

 On 18 January 2025, Raveloson signed a three-and-a-half-year contract with Young Boys in Switzerland.

+Amedspor

+On 29 June 2026, Raveloson signed with Amedspor, making their debut in the Turkish top tier, for two seasons with an option for third.

 International career

 Raveloson made his Madagascar national team debut on 2 June 2019, in a friendly against Luxembourg, as a half-time substitute for Faneva Imà Andriatsima.
 He played at 2019 Africa Cup of Nations when Madagascar made a sensational run to the quarterfinals.